-Maintenance Technician and Facility Aide Staff a.
-Report to RN at Ground floor Fire control room b.
-Shut Down Fresh Air Fan (FA-1, FA- 2 & FA-3) in the case of Code Grey c.
-Close the doors and roller shutter and post "Evacuation in Progress" sign immediately (Including ground and basement roller shutter and rear doors) d.
-Set up the table for command Centre in Main Lobby and wait for instructions e.
-To clear up the Peace corner and set up more chairs f.
-To transfer the disaster emergency box (some blankets) and to post the floor zone labeling in Main floor Peace Corner g.
-Wear the Vest and monitor the traffic and keep communication with command centre by PWT and wait for instruction h.
-Assist in transferring resident and moving drink, food & blankets to bus for evacuation i.
+Maintenance Technician and Facility Aide Staff

+- a.
+Report to RN at Ground floor Fire Control Room - b.
+Shut down Fresh Air Fan (FA-1, FA-2 & FA-3) in the case of Code Grey - c.
+Close the doors and roller shutter and post "Evacuation in Progress" sign immediately (including ground and basement roller shutter and rear doors) - d.
+Set up the table for Command centre as directed and wait for instructions - e.
+To clear up the Lobby and set up more chairs - f.
 Post the "Completed Evacuation" sign to all entrance doors after evacuation of all is completed

-Evacuation Floor Non-nursing Staff Non-Evacuation Floor Non-nursing Staff Receptionist/ Administrative Assistants Food Services Staff Report to RN at Nursing station of evacuation floor and wait for instructions Report to Main Lobby near reception and wait for instructions from Environmental Nurse/Executive Director Relay Code grey message to ED or Designate Move drinks and snacks and report to command centre If asked to assist in room search and evacuation: Conduct room to room search in pairs: Conduct room search clockwise Check washroom, closet(s), under bed(s) Check TV room, Spa room, offices etc. If assigned to entrances: Stop visitors from coming into the building Ensure residents do not wander out of the building Keep outside line open respond to calling from residents' relatives Assist in evacuating residents moving them to the activation room as instructed If asked to assist on Ground Floor Peace Corner: • Assist in taking the residents in and attend to any needs • Reassure and comfort the residents • Follow the instructions of the PSW Relay any instructions from the Environmental Nurse to support staff in the Main Lobby

-Evacuation Floor Non-nursing Staff Non-Evacuation Floor Non-nursing Staff Receptionist/ Administrative Assistants Food Services Staff Once all residents have been evacuated, report to the RN and wait for instructions If asked to assist on Ground Floor Main Lobby: • Assist in moving residents from the elevators to the Peace corner • Monitor the lobby and ensure no obstruction in the escape route (for example to keep the door of peace corner open and assist to move resident into the Peace Corner) • Follow the instructions of the PSW Administrative Assistants prepare and make multiple copies of updated residents' and family contact information and report to command centre If instructed to leave the floor, go to Main Lobby and wait for further instructions If assigned to operate elevators: • Lock down the elevators and operate elevators according to instructions of the command centre Assist in moving residents to the buses Assist in moving residents to the buses in order from highest to lowest priority
+Evacuation Floor Non-Evacuation Floor Receptionist/ Food Services Non-nursing Staff Non-nursing Staff Administrative Assistant Staff Report to RN at Nursing station of evacuation floor and wait for instructions Report to Main Lobby near reception and wait for instructions from Environmental Nurse/Executive Director Relay Code message to ED or Designate Move drinks and snacks and report to Command Centre If asked to assist in room search and evacuation: Conduct room to room search in pairs Conduct room search clockwise Check washroom, closet(s), under bed(s) Check TV room, Spa room, offices etc If assigned to entrances: Stop visitors from coming into the building Ensure residents do not wander out of the building Keep outside line open respond to calling from residents' relative Assist in evacuating residents moving them to the activation room as instructed If asked to assist on Main Lobby: Assist in taking the residents in and attend to any needs Reassure and comfort the residents Follow the instructions of the PSW Relay any instructions from the Environmental Nurse to support staff in the Main Lobby/Boardroom Once all residents have been evacuated, report to the RN and wait for instruction If asked to assist on Main Lobby: Assist in moving residents from the elevators to the Ground Floor Lobby Monitor the lobby and ensure no obstruction in the escape route Follow the instructions of the PSW Administrative Assistants prepare and make multiple copies of updated residents' and family contact information and report to Command Centre If instructed to leave the floor, go to Main Lobby and wait for further instructions Lobby and wait for further instructions If assigned to operate elevators: Lock down the elevators and operate elevators according to instructions of the Command Centre Assist in moving residents to the busses Assist in moving residents to the busses in order from highest to lowest priority